judka-uriel/uriel-book/uriel_en.md

 The heat kept intensifying, and eventually a drought set in.
 And the most terrible thing was that from this heat the trees began to wither.

-I could not understand for a long time why, despite praying constantly, the trees continued to wither.
+I could not understand for a long time why, despite praying regularly, the trees continued to wither.
 Then enlightenment descended upon me, and a thought came into my mind: “What am I doing!
 Why am I asking for dew when rain is needed!”
 Finally I realized that the Orthodox siddur only distances me from G‑d,